rawilk/profile-filament-plugin/docs/auth/multi-factor-authentication.md

 ### Setting Up Recovery Codes

 If your users lose access to their multi-factor authentication app, they will be unable to sign in to your application.
 To prevent this, recovery codes can be used.
-See [Recovery](#user-content-recovery) for more information on setting up MFA recovery up.
+See [Recovery](#user-content-recovery) for more information on setting MFA recovery up.

 ## Email Authentication